-This section contains portions of sections 9 and 5 of the uniform act with modifications for clarity and appropriate deference to the court's authority to regulate attorney conduct and court procedure.
-This section is intentionally limited to the standards for a collaborative lawyer's withdrawal or limitation of representation of a party to the collaborative law process and continuation of the process.
+This section contains portions of Sections 9 and 5 of the uniform act with modifications for clarity and appropriate deference to the court's authority to regulate attorney conduct and court procedure.
+The scope of this Section is limited to the standards for a collaborative lawyer's withdrawal or limitation of representation of a party to the collaborative law process and the continuation of the process.